 In a medium bowl, whisk the flour, sugar, cocoa powder, baking powder, and salt.

-3. In a large bowl, whisk the eggs until lightly beaten, then whisk in the milk, oil, and vanilla until smooth.
-Stir in the prepared flour mixture with a wooden spoon until moistened.
+In a large bowl, whisk the eggs until lightly beaten, then whisk in the milk, oil, and vanilla until smooth.
+Stir in the flour mixture with a wooden spoon until moistened.

-4. Fill the prepared tins three-quarters full.
-Use additional greased tins or small, oven-safe, greased ramekins for any leftover batter, or reserve the batter for a second baking.
-Bake for 23 minutes, or until the muffins have firm, rounded tops, and a toothpick inserted into the center of one muffin comes out with a few moist crumbs attached.
+Fill the prepared tins about 3/4 full.
+Reserve any leftover batter for a second batch.
+Bake for 20 to 23 minutes, or until the muffins have firm, rounded tops, and a toothpick inserted into the center of one muffin comes out with a few moist crumbs attached.